Extractions

 Once the extraction mode is selected for an extraction request, it stays the same for all of the following extraction processes.

-- With this mode of extraction, extract the parent data, in accordance with the declared SQL referential integrity constraints.
+With this mode of extraction, the parent data is extracted in accordance with the declared SQL referential integrity constraints.
 This type of extraction extracts the data linked to the filter and the data that is referenced by it.

-With this mode of extraction, extract the parent and the child data, in accordance with the declared SQL referential integrity constraints.
+With this mode of extraction, the parent and the child data is extracted in accordance with the declared SQL referential integrity constraints.
 This type of extraction allows to extract the data linked to the filter, the data that are referenced by it as well as the data that are dependent on it.

 In this mode, referenced and dependent tables are extracted.